betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain active in the air for hours or on different *surfaces* for days.
 A pre-publication study specifically of SARS-CoV-2<sup>[4]</sup>
-in particular concludes it remains active on metal or plastic for about 12 hours.
+concludes it remains active on metal or plastic for about 12 hours.

 What surfaces do we need to consider cleaning?
 What cleaning solutions work?
 How often should we be cleaning?